ldutoit/stoneflies_GBS1/README.md

 ## Source files

-equencing data used in this study is available at [PRJNA530622](http://www.ncbi.nlm.nih.gov/bioproject/530622) on the NCBI Sequence Read Archive.
+Sequencing data used in this study is available at [PRJNA530622](http://www.ncbi.nlm.nih.gov/bioproject/530622) on the NCBI Sequence Read Archive.